k0sproject/k0smotron/docs/contributing/contribute-workflow.md

 ## Create and rebase feature branch

-1. Create a feature branch and switch to it:
+1. Create and switch to a feature branch:

    ```shell
    git checkout -b my_feature_branch